-We are also a THRIVE school.
-This means that we recognise that the emotional and social development of a child may have been interrupted during a difficult period in their earlier childhood experiences and that the child therefore may not, for example, be able to control their anger.
+We recognise that the emotional and social development of a child may have been interrupted during a difficult period in their earlier childhood experiences and that the child therefore may not, for example, be able to control their anger.
 When a child is angry or upset we always attempt to attune to and soothe and validate their feelings.
 A child's emotional and social development can be screened using an online profiling tool and the practitioner is able to create a bespoke programme for the child to address a specific area of their emotional development.
 This support is then provided by withdrawal for short intervention time either 1:1 or in a small group.

 We also recognise that some families will go through tricky times or experience significant events e.g bereavement.
 We have trained pastoral practitioners who can lend a listening ear to children if they are worried or feeling scared.
-We also run a 'Rainbows' group for children that have experienced the loss or bereavement of a loved one.
+We are able to run a 'Rainbows' group for children that have experienced the loss or bereavement of a loved one.